zxkevinxz/ai-hero/courses/08-first-cohort-course/05-day-4/07-persisting-to-the-backend/article.md

 - Add a new `annotations` field to table where the messages are stored.
 It should be `json`, and optional.
 - Adjust the helper functions to save the annotations to the database, adjust the places the messages are fetched to include the annotations.
 - Make sure the `onFinish` function is passed to the `streamText` function in the answer question code.
-- Adjust the `onFinish` function to save the annotations to the database.
+- Adjust the `/api/chat` route to collect the annotations (via the `writeMessageAnnotation` function), append them to the last message, and then pass the updated messages to the `upsertChat` function.
 - Check it in the UI to see if it works.